 Think about everything you have said yes to in the past, and ask yourself these questions: Did that bring me joy?
 Did the benefit of the task outweigh the stress is caused?
 Was I able to make a meaningful difference for myself or someone else?

 If you find that the answer to these questions is mostly no, then perhaps that’s the answer you should be giving in the future.

-Saying no may allow you to have more time to focus on what you truly want, and it may be one of the ways to simplify your life in 2018.
+Saying no may allow you to have more time to focus on what you truly want, and it may be one of the ways to simplify your life.